Some Career Highlights and Forensic Achievements of Dr. Raymond Singer

 1987: With blind funding from Archer Daniels Midland and the National Renewable Fuels Association, Dr. Singer researched and developed a report regarding the advisability and neurotoxicity of certain gasoline additives, entitled The Toxicity of Gasoline Additives, circulated among U.S. Congress and staff.
 In this report, Dr. Singer alerted Congress that methyl tetrabutyl ether (MTBE), used as a gasoline additive, would have serious toxic consequences.
 Congress proceeded to authorize MTBE as a fuel additive, which incurred very harmful effects.

-At its zenith, MTBE commanded centre stage in both the oil and chemical industries as companies raced to build new plants to meet the anticipated surge in demand in the US gasoline market - the world's biggest - after the blendstock was touted as the cure-all to combat rising pollution.
+At its zenith, MTBE commanded center stage in both the oil and chemical industries as companies raced to build new plants to meet the anticipated surge in demand in the US gasoline market - the world's biggest - after the blendstock was touted as the cure-all to combat rising pollution.

 By 2002, global demand for MTBE was approaching 22m tonnes/year, with the US responsible for nearly 60% of consumption.
 Plants had been built worldwide to service projected demand.

 Two studies, commissioned by the American Water Works Association (AWWA) and the Association of Metropolitan Water Agencies (AMWA), examined the cost to remove methyl tertiary butyl ether (MTBE) contamination from public drinking water systems across the United States.
 These studies update estimates from 2001 that then cited MTBE cleanup costs at approximately $29 billion.
-The new studies indicate that the clean up costs are likely to be in the range of $25-$33.2 billion and could be as high as $85 billion or more.
+The new studies indicate that the cleanup costs are likely to be in the range of $25-$33.2 billion and could be as high as $85 billion or more.
 (See here).

 1990: Published the Neurotoxicity Guidebook.
 The publisher was Van Nostrand Reinhold, a major industrial hygiene/toxicology publisher at that time.
-This text, still in print, is one of the few single author texts on the subject.
+This text, still in print, is one of the few single-author texts on the subject.

 1990: Elected as a Fellow, American Psychological Association in recognition of "outstanding, substantial and unusual contribution to psychology".
 Approximately 2% of American psychologists had been elected to this status when awarded in 1990.